Little-Flower-171/C-2018/2/student.md

 There are two kinds of streams: **input stream** and **output stream**.
 A program typically reads stuff from left for an input stream, and writes stuff to right for an output stream.
 The standard error stream is typically used to report error.
-The concept of stream does not bound to standard streams;
+A stream is not necessarily a standard stream;
 for example, files and strings can also be regarded as streams.

 Think about this: *is the standard error stream an input or output stream?*